Gh110ost007/Java-Coursework/README.md

 - **Algorithms:** Randomised movement, probability bias, Depth-First Search (DFS), memory-based exploration
 - **Software Engineering:** Modularisation, documentation, testing with `ControlTest`

-## Results

-- **Coursework 1:** Achieved _73% (First Class)_ with strong feedback on structured design, modularisation, and clean coding style.
-- **Coursework 2:** Extended approaches to more sophisticated algorithms and integrated them in the "Grand Finale".

 ## Running the Code

 1. Clone the repository: